irena-flextool/flextool/docs/index.md

 First, **all users who are not familiar with the way FlexTool manages data using Spine Toolbox functionalities**, should read the [page on Spine Toolbox workflow](https://irena-flextool.github.io/flextool/spine_toolbox) and the [section on Spine Toolbox data structures](https://irena-flextool.github.io/flextool/spine_database).

 **If you are new to energy system modelling**, it is probably best to try to build the test system yourself while following the tutorial.
-This will take time and you will have to look up many data items from the `Init` database, but it will also force you to learn the concepts.
-You can also copy-paste data from the `Init` database to the `Input_data` database when writing the data becomes too tedious.
+This will take time and you will have to look up many data items from the ***Init*** database, but it will also force you to learn the concepts.
+You can also copy-paste data from the ***Init*** database to the ***Input data*** database when writing the data becomes too tedious.
 Before you start, it can be a good idea to to check the [Essential objects for defining a power/energy system](https://irena-flextool.github.io/flextool/reference) from below to get an initial understanding of the concepts that will then grow as you learn more.

-If you have already run the whole workflow, then the `Input_data` database will be populated and you will need to delete the data before starting to build from scratch.
+If you have already run the whole workflow, then the ***Input_data*** database will be populated and you will need to delete the data before starting to build from scratch.
 This can be done by selecting all `alternatives` in the Database Editor, removing them (right click) and committing changes (ctrl-enter) - or with the 'purge' tool from the Database Editor menu.

-**If you have experience in using other types of energy system models** - or perhaps older versions of FlexTool - it can be sufficient to follow the tutorial while also browsing the `Init` database using the database editor.
+**If you have experience in using other types of energy system models** - or perhaps older versions of FlexTool - it can be sufficient to follow the tutorial while also browsing the ***Init*** database using the database editor.
 Finding the entity classes, entities, and parameter values in the actual database will assist in the learning process.
 The [reference](https://irena-flextool.github.io/flextool/reference) page can also be useful.

 Finally, **if you are a really experienced modeller**, it can be enough to check the reference section starting from [Essential objects for defining a power/energy system](https://irena-flextool.github.io/flextool/reference).

 ## 1st step - a node with no units

 You should have the FlexTool project open in the Spine Toolbox.
-Then, open the `input_data` database by double-clicking it in the Spine Toolbox workflow.
+Then, open the ***Input data*** database by double-clicking it in the Spine Toolbox workflow.

 The test system is built using `alternatives`.
 - Each step will add a new `alternative`, and the data it contains, on top of the previous ones.